HTTPArchive/almanac.httparchive.org/src/content/en/2025/fonts.md

 ## Hosting and Services

 This year's HTTP Almanac crawl confirms that self-hosting is the most widespread means of delivering web fonts.
 About 72% of websites (both desktop and mobile) serve at least one font file from their own origin, either by self-hosting exclusively or by using a mix of self-hosted and externally hosted fonts.
-That figure is just over one percentage point higher than last year, and roughly nine points higher than in 2022, indicating a steady increase.
+That figure is just over one percentage point higher than last year, and about 4-5 points higher than in 2022, indicating a steady increase.
 In other words, the rise in self-hosting that became apparent in 2022 is still continuing.

 Within that 72%, we can break down two significant groups: